Family Stories

 5. Martha Francis bap.
 9 May 1817 in Mattishall

-In 1851, Sarah Francis (76), widow, pauper, was lodging with John Durrant and his wife Martha (33) - Sarah's daughter - in East Tuddenham.
+In 1851, Sarah Francis (76), widow, pauper, was lodging with John Durrant and his wife Martha (33) - her youngest daughter - in East Tuddenham

-Sarah Francis was buried, on 22 Feb 1852, at All Saints, East Tuddenham.
+Sarah Francis died in 1852 M Quarter in MITFORD & LAUNDITCH Volume 04B Page 195, with her age listed at an under-estimated 75, and was buried, on 22 Feb 1852, at All Saints, East Tuddenham.

 Samuel Mason and Amelia Baker